-When you apply to the programme you can choose (or not, if you have no preference) between two specialization pathways (Environmental Quality Assessment and Conservation or Ecosystems Functional Analysis) and spend your second year in one of the five universities of the consortium.
+When applicants apply to the programme they can choose (or not, if they have no preference) between two specialization pathways: Environmental Quality Assessment and Conservation or Ecosystems Functional Analysis.

-During the 1st semester you will follow different courses at the host institution of your selection, but already start working on your thesis project.
+During the 1st semester students are enrolled in different courses at the host institution and start working on their thesis project.

-During the 2nd semester you will be fully committed to your thesis project.
-The MSc defence will take place at the university where you have developed your thesis project and is done before a jury following the schedule and procedure of the hosting institution.
+During the 2nd semester students will be fully committed to their thesis project.
+The MSc defence will take place at the university where the thesis project was developed and is done before a jury following the schedule and procedure of the hosting institution.